j-nolan/react-redux-boilerplate/README.md

 - The `reducers` directory should contain all the reducers.
 All new reducers should be combined in `app.js`

 ## LocalStorage
 The application uses the browser's LocalStorage to store it's state when the page is refreshed.
-The state is stored every time the state tree is updated, but is limited to one storage per second using [Lodash's throttle](https://www.npmjs.com/package/lodash.throttle).
+The state is stored every time the state tree is updated, but is throttled to one storage per second using [Lodash's throttle](https://www.npmjs.com/package/lodash.throttle).
 This behaviour can be changed in `src/configureStore.js`.